-Basically, Good and Evil are unionized, and have rules they must follow.
-These rules are usually towards overall self-preservation; no one side is allowed to "win" too much, and the Big Good and Big Bad restrict their fighting to a Divine Chessboard rather than going at it in person.
+Good and Evil have rules they must follow.
+These rules are usually towards overall self-preservation; no one side is allowed to "win" too much.
+The Big Good and Big Bad restrict their fighting to a Cosmic Chess Game rather than going at it in person, The HerosavesThe Villain, and the villain invites the hero to dinner instead of death.
+If the balance is not maintained, very bad things will happen.
+What these things are varies depending on the story.

-Good may be portrayed as being intrinsically weaker than the "unbalancing" forces of Evil, implying that maintaining the Balance is the best outcome it can even hope for.
-Which makes the struggle not functionally different from standard Good Vs Evil fare, just with the word "balance" mentioned a lot.
+Good may be portrayed as being intrinsically weaker than the "unbalancing" forces of Evil, implying that maintaining the Balance is the best outcome it can hope for.
+Another case is that the force of Evil is an Omnicidal Maniac and wants to destroy the balance for that reason.

-You can substitute Light and Darkness, Heaven and Hell, Order and Chaos, or any Yin and Yang for Good and Evil with the added bonus of making more sense linguistically—a balance between Order and Chaos probably is better than either extreme, not to mention the horrors that happen with too much Light or Darkness.
+You can substitute Light and Darkness, Heaven and Hell, Order and Chaos, or any Yin and Yang for Good and Evil with the added bonus of making more sense linguistically—a balance between Order and Chaos is better than either extreme, not to mention the horrors that happen with too much Light or Darkness.
+This is often the justification for a Divine Conflict.

 open/close all folders